-Aleen Dillon Student Advisor Mrs. Aleen Dillon joined IHIBII in 2015 as Student Advisor.
-Her educational background includes an Associate in Biblical Studies, and a Bachelor of Art in Biblical Studies from In His Image Bible Institute.
+Aleen Hardin-Dillon Administrations Director, Registrar, Student Advisor, IHIBII B.S., In His Image Bible Institute International Mrs. Aleen Dillon joined IHIBII in 2015 as a Student Advisor.
+Her educational background includes an Associate in Biblical Studies and a Bachelor of Art in Biblical Studies from In His Image Bible Institute.
 Over the years she has taught a variety of ages and courses, from first grade to high school at In His Image Christian Academy.
 She also serves as a Sunday School teacher at In His Image Church.
 Aleen has a passion and drive to help students view and connect with the world around them through a Christian worldview.
 She married Dr. Dillon, President of IHIBII in June 2017 and they live happily in Roswell, Georgia.

-Alexsus Gillians Administrative Assistant to President Alexsus Thomas and her family joined In His Image Ministry in 2010.
+Alexsus Thomas Vice Chairperson of the Board, IHIBII Executive Administrative Assistant to President Alexsus Gillians and her family joined In His Image Ministry in 2010.
 Since then, Alexsus' outstanding leadership skills have been appreciated at In His Image Ministry as church administrator, minister, event coordinator, and website administrator.
 Alexsus brings an excellent blend of education, ministry, and management experience to IHIBII.
 Her educational background includes a B.S. in Computer Information Systems from Louisiana State University.
 She was ordained as a minister in 2014.
-Her ministerial experience encompasses a wide variety of positions in youth ministry, worship and creative arts, communications, church administration, leadership development and Christian education.
-She has one daughter and two sons and resides in Marietta, Georgia.
+Her ministerial experience encompasses a wide variety of positions in youth ministry, worship and creative arts, communications, church administration, leadership development, and Christian education.
+She is married, has one daughter and two sons, and resides in Lawrenceville, Georgia.